dtwang/line-desktop-mcp/README.md

 ### About

-LINE Desktop MCP is an integration tool based on the Model Context Protocol that allows AI assistants (such as Claude Desktop) to interact directly with the LINE Desktop application.
+LINE Desktop MCP is an integration tool based on the Model Context Protocol that allows AI tools (such as Claude Desktop, n8n ) to interact directly with the LINE Desktop application.
 With this project, you can:

 - 📖 Read LINE chat messages
 - ✉️ Send LINE messages (manual or automatic)